LukeHeuser/notes/Java/java_basics.md

 This means we can change things interally like the name or type of a field.
 As long as we use the same getter and setter method, these changes shouldn't affect external code that uses our class.

+Getter
+-
 A getter method usually just returns the value of a `private` field.
 There can be getter methods for fields that are not really declared on the class, but that are derived in someway.

+Setter
+-
 A setter method may simply just assign the argument passed to the method, then, to the field.
-But, it can also contain code to validate data, check additional security requirements, ensure immutability of the field value, or any other code required to protect and validate an objects state.
+But, it can also contain code to **validate data**, **check additional security requirements**, **ensure immutability of the field value**, or any **other code required to protect and validate an objects state**.

+What you can do with a setter method is set up all the rules related to that class, what is valid, and what is not valid.